bernatsampera/transforma/publish.md

 9. 📝 Publish with npm publish
 10. 📝 Verify publication on npmjs.com

-Follow these steps and your LocalWFM package will be available for anyone to install and use globally!
+Follow these steps and your Localtransforma package will be available for anyone to install and use globally!